 Information Desk and Box Office

-Our front desk is located on the ground floor at PICA’s entrance.
+Our front desk is located on the ground floor at PICA’s western entrance.

 Our gallery staff can answer questions about the exhibitions and how to access the galleries, toilets or other facilities.
 Performance tickets can be purchased at the front desk.